AimiaMobile/unit-testing-guidelines/README.md

 Observe the following conventions when naming your tests.

-> Ref: The Art of Unit Testing, Table 2.2.
+> The Art of Unit Testing, Table 2.2.
 Basic rules for placing and naming tests

 Object to be tested | Object to create on the testing side
 --- | ---